In a first, Turkish court arrests journalist under 'disinformation' law

 By Huseyin Hayatsever and Ali Kucukgocmen

-ANKARA, Dec 15 (Reuters) - A court ordered the arrest of a journalist in southeast Turkey for allegedly spreading "disinformation", his lawyer said on Thursday, marking the first pre-trial detention under a new law that critics say poses a threat to free speech.
+ANKARA, Dec 15 (Reuters) - A Turkish court ordered the arrest of a journalist in the country's southeast for allegedly spreading "disinformation", his lawyer said on Thursday, marking the first pre-trial detention under a new law that critics say threatens free speech.

 Sinan Aygul, a journalist in Kurdish-majority Bitlis province, was detained early on Wednesday after he wrote on Twitter that a 14-year-old girl had allegedly been sexually abused by men including police officers and soldiers.
-He later retracted the story.
+He later retracted the Twitter posts.

-In a series of tweets, Aygul said the local governor told him the story untrue after he had posted about the alleged incident.
+In a series of comments, Aygul said the local governor told him the story was untrue after he had posted about the alleged incident.

-Aygul, who is the chairman of the Bitlis Journalists Association, apologised for publishing the story without confirming it with authorities.
+Aygul, who is the chairman of the Bitlis Journalists Association, apologised for writing on Twitter without confirming the story with authorities.

-Later on Wednesday, a local court ordered the arrest of Aygul pending trial, ruling his actions could lead to fear and panic among the public and could disturb peace in the country given the size of his audience, a court document showed.
+Later on Wednesday, a local court ordered that Aygul be arrested pending trial, ruling that his actions could lead to fear and panic among the public and could disturb peace in the country given the size of his audience, a court document showed.

-In his statement to court, Aygul said he had corrected his mistake after speaking with authorities, deleted the initial tweet and had not intended to commit a crime.
+In his statement to the court, Aygul said he had corrected his mistake after speaking with authorities, deleted the initial comment on Twitter and had not intended to commit a crime.

 "The implementation of the legislation..., which was used for the first time as far as we know, being interpreted in this way by the judiciary leaves us concerned that similar investigations and arrests will ramp up in the future," he told Reuters.